Hidden Convexity in Queueing Models: Problem Setting

+The first two conditions are adopted from \citet{chen2024online}.
+Under uniform stability, finite second moments are standard sufficient conditions for the finiteness of the steady-state expected queue length.
+We impose the differentiability condition because the P{\L}K condition is formulated in terms of the gradient of the objective.
+This differentiability condition can be verified directly for the distributional classes analyzed later, including the exponential and Gamma cases.

 In general, \eqref{opt-main problem} is non-convex \citep{harel1990convexity}.
 To address this issue, we introduce two different approaches to construct convex reformulations of \eqref{opt-main problem} in the following section.
-The analysis applies to a broad class of $GI/GI/1$ queueing systems, including $\Gamma_k/\Gamma_m/1$ queues with $k,m \ge 1$.
+The analysis applies to a broad class of $GI/GI/1$ queueing systems, including $\Gamma_k/\Gamma_m/1$ queues with $k,m \ge 1$ and $GI/M/1$ queues with log-concave interarrival times.